MarcialRosales/rabbitmq-ldap-integration/tls-identity/README.md

 **Deployment scenario - Except management users, everyone else uses SSL Certificates**

 In this scenario, we must issue an SSL certificate to the applications but not necessarily to every end user.
-This means that if we enable http and https, those users who have an SSL certificate will be identify themselves via their certificate else via their *username/password*.
-Therefore, we need to keep the default auth mechanisms and additionally enable the `EXTERNAL` one.
+This means that if we enable http, those users will authenticate with their *username/password*.
+If we enable https, the users will authenticate with their certificate.
+If we want to support both cases, we need to keep the default auth mechanisms and additionally enable the `EXTERNAL` one.

 ```
 [